AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 <br />

 There are two types of constructors: default and parameterized.
-The default constructor is called when no values are provided to initialize the
+The default constructor is called when no values are provided to initialize the new object with, and the parameterized constructor is called when values are provided.
+See the example below.
 ```C#
 static void Main(string[] args)
 {